Fataplus/Fataplus/scripts/README.md

-# PocketBase Collection Creator
+# PocketBase Setup for FataPlus

 This tool automatically creates collections in your PocketBase database without having to add them one by one through the admin UI.

 ## Prerequisites

 - Node.js 14 or higher
-- PocketBase admin credentials
+- PocketBase admin credentials (email: fenohery@fata.plus, password: 2025Fefe!)

 ## Installation